Royalpriesthood3260/Walmart-Weekly-Sales-Predictive-Analysis/README.md

 ## ⚠️ Limitations

 - The model was trained on 2010–2012, a fairly stable economic stretch.
-It hasn't seen a major recession, supply disruption, or a shift in how people shop — so predictions outside that window should be treated with caution.
+It hasn't seen a major recession, supply disruption, or a shift in how people shop so predictions outside that window should be treated with caution.
-- The Breusch-Pagan test confirmed heteroscedasticity (p < 2.2e-16) — meaning the model's prediction errors get larger as store volume goes up.
+- The Breusch-Pagan test confirmed heteroscedasticity (p < 2.2e-16) meaning the model's prediction errors get larger as store volume goes up.
 It's most reliable in the middle of the sales range, less so at the high end.
-- The Durbin-Watson test (DW = 1.44, p < 2.2e-16) flagged autocorrelation — sales in one week are influenced by the week before.
+- The Durbin-Watson test (DW = 1.44, p < 2.2e-16) flagged autocorrelation sales in one week are influenced by the week before.
 A time-series model like ARIMA or Prophet would handle this more directly.
 - Each store gets its own coefficient, so add a new store and the model has no reference point for it.
-It learned *who* each store is, not *why* stores perform differently.
-- There's no data on store size, local demographics, nearby competitors, or promotions — all of which likely explain a good chunk of the variation between stores.
+- There's no data on store size, local demographics, nearby competitors, or promotions all of which likely explain a good chunk of the variation between stores.
 - Several variables overlap (time features especially), so VIF values came back high.
-The model is built for prediction — reading too much into individual coefficients would be misleading.
+The model is built for prediction reading too much into individual coefficients would be misleading.
 ---

 ## ▶️ How to Run